ko6gxm/RadioBridge/.github/pull_request_template.md

 # Pull Request 🚀

-**Thank you for contributing to Ham Formatter!** Please fill out the information below to help us review your changes.
+**Thank you for contributing to RadioBridge!** Please fill out the information below to help us review your changes.

 ## 📋 Summary